james-menzies/spotify_opus/README.md

 ### Data Parsing

 To expedite the process of parsing data, the CLI also offers the ability to run custom Python scripts to interact with the database.
-By placing a Python script in the `spotify_opus/services/scripts` directory, and running the command `flask manage run {script.py}`, a developer is able to run arbitrary Python code whilst also having the application context available to interact with the data layer.
+By placing a Python script in the `scripts` directory, and running the command `flask manage run {script.py}`, a developer is able to run arbitrary Python code whilst also having the application context available to interact with the data layer.

 In this repo, I've used the `beethoven.py` script to migrate all of the pulled tracks featuring Beethoven, and safely create `Work` and `Performance` entities, as well as sanitize the names of the `Track` entities.